michael-spengler/decentralized-finance/README.md

 # Decentralized Finance
-This package simplifies the development of Decentralized Finance features.
+This package provides a variety of DeFi features like payments, deposits, loans and automated investment patterns.

-Explore the space of distributed ledger based payments, deposits and loans.
+Explore the space of distributed ledger based banking.

 Contributions are welcome.

-## Usage
+## Usage Examples

-1. npm i decentralized-finance-defi
-2. try some of the following examples in your code

 ### Get Current Gas Price Info